SixArm/rust-101/topics/examples/parse-json-data-with-serde-crate.md

 # Parse JSON data

-Rust example code that to parse a JSON string by using the `serde_json` crate.
+Rust example code to parse a JSON string by using the `serde_json` crate.

 ```rust
 use serde_json::{Result, Value};